-Ideally, however, you want someone to check on the puppy to allow it to go out at regular intervals, so it learns to do its business outside rather than in.
+Ideally, however, you want someone to check on the puppy to allow it to go out regularly, so it learns to do its business outside rather than inside.

 Confinement areas also ensure your Golden Retriever is safe.
 Dogs, especially puppies, are curious and can get into some very unexpected things that could be harmful.

 Make sure you dog-proof any area used, regardless of where you decide to keep your Golden Retriever.